8 Strategies to Help You Handle the Aftermath of a Car Crash

 4.Record the Scene

-Many people forget to capture the position of the cars on the street.
-Ensure you don’t forget to capture all the details and make a record voice memo to dictate what happened.
+Many people forget to capture the position of the cars on the street, so don’t forget this too.
+While you’re at it, it can be a good idea to record a voice note or video of yourself demonstrating that you were aware of the situation and able to recount the details of the accident accurately.
 At that time, you will have a fresh memory of the whole situation.
 Keeping it recorded will benefit you and strengthen your claim process.

 5.Call the Police